U.S. lawmakers, regulators advance crackdown on robocalls

 The FTC also settled with a company charged in 2015 with misleading elderly consumers into paying a monthly fee for “free” medical alert systems.

-Reporting by Bryan Pietsch; Editing by David Gregorio
+Reporting by Bryan Pietsch in Washington; Editing by David Gregorio and Matthew Lewis